aimhubio/aim/docs/source/using/run_status_notifications.md

 particular notifier.

 `aim-watcher` allows configuring multiple notifiers in case you'd like to receive them in multiple channels at the same time.
-Once notifier configuration added, `aim-watcher` should be restarted, so new configuration can take effect.
+Once notifier configuration added, `aim-watcher` should be re-run, so new configuration can take effect.

 Next sections will describe the setup flow for each of them.